Dear Parents and mentors of New Texas Houston South Missionary:

 BEDDING & TOWELS

 Missions are now approved to provide a blanket and pillow for young full time missionaries, so please DO NOT bring all your own bedding.
-However, please DO bring $10 with you to purchase bed sheets after you arrive in the mission field, and regarding towels: Please DO bring 1 bath towel, 1 hand towel and 2 washcloths.
+Please DO bring 1 bath towel, 1 hand towel and 2 washcloths.
 [Additional Information on Bedding]

 Missionaries are instructed to write a letter home every week on preparation day (usually on Monday).
 They may correspond with both family and friends by email and regular mail.